 Welcome to 4Amusia.com, a place to find out more about something called amusia.
-For those who are not familiar with the term amusia, here is what Wikipedia says about it: "Amusia is a musical disorder that appears mainly as a defect in processing pitch but also encompasses musical memory and recognition."
+If you're not familiar with amusia, here is what Wikipedia says about it: "Amusia is a musical disorder that appears mainly as a defect in processing pitch but also encompasses musical memory and recognition."
 (This is a "sticky post" dated in the future so it always appears first.)

-I recently learned that I am one of those people and that discovery has impacted my outlook on life in numerous ways, some of which may be hard for some people to understand (based on my initial efforts to describe them).
+In 2018, I discovered that I am one of those people.
+That discovery has impacted my outlook on life in numerous ways, some of which may be hard for some people to understand (based on my initial efforts to describe them).

-On this site I plan to blog about my own journey with amusia, while posting commented links about amusia.
-Those link posts will be brief posts and should not be taken as en…
+When time permits, I plan to blog about my own journey with amusia.
+Meanwhile, I will posting commented links about amusia.
+Those link posts will be brief posts and should not be t…

 This is a great example of the attitude I have dealt with all my life: all I need to do to overcome my tin ear is to do the work.
 Here is the worldview that leads to that conclusion: "The only purpose most disorder labels serve is to provide the “afflicted” an easy path away from persistence and success and towards failure and acceptance."

 This outlook is often sustained through wilful ignorance of scientific research and twisted logic, for example: we don't know what caus…

 The shaming of amusiacs for being weak-willed individuals who can't sing in tune because they don't try hard enough is - I am sad to say - still a thing.
 Yet there is plenty of evidence that the condition has a genetic component.